jennifertchang/Recipe-Time-Estimator/README.md

 ## Data Cleaning and Exploratory Data Analysis
 Data Cleaning Steps and Their Impact on Analysis
-1. Preparing Data
+### Preparing Data
-The data frames were merged recipe_id
+- The data frames were merged recipe_id
-A recipes_df was creating containing non duplicate recipe and replaced ratings with mean rating of that recipe using .drop_duplicates(subset=['recipe_id'], keep='first') went back to reassign ratings with mean rating
+- A recipes_df was creating containing non duplicate recipe and replaced ratings with mean rating of that recipe using .drop_duplicates(subset=['recipe_id'], keep='first')
+- Went back to reassign ratings with mean rating

-3. Data Type Corrections
+### Data Type Corrections
 Checked data types using .dtypes.
-Approach: Converted incorrect data types (e.g., string of list to list, string to float) using astype().
+- Approach: Converted incorrect data types (e.g., string of list to list, string to float) using astype().
-‘tags’, 'steps', and 'ingredients' were converted from string to list of strings 'nutrition' was converted from string to list of floats
+    - ‘tags’, 'steps', and 'ingredients' were converted from string to list of strings
+    - 'nutrition' was converted from string to list of floats
-Impact: allowed easier manipulation in hypothesis testing and building our model.
+- Impact: allowed easier manipulation in hypothesis testing and building our model.

-4. Handling Outliers
+### Handling Outliers
-Detected outliers using boxplot to visualize distribution of ‘minutes’, the main focus of our model and hypothesis testing.
+- Detected outliers using boxplot to visualize distribution of ‘minutes’, the main focus of our model and hypothesis testing.
-Approach: query to removed all recipes that took longer than a day (>1440 minutes) After examining recipes that took longer than a day often include marinating or letting the ingredients rest for a certain period of time, which introduces significant right skew into the data
+- Approach: query to removed all recipes that took longer than a day (>1440 minutes)
+- After examining recipes that took longer than a day often include marinating or letting the ingredients rest for a certain period of time, which introduces significant right skew into the data
-Impact: removed extreme values to make data less skewed.
+- Impact: removed extreme values to make data less skewed.

-Univariate Analysis:
+### Univariate Analysis:
 ![histogram of rating column](images/rating_histogram.png) Distribution of ‘rating’ column using histogram.
 ‘Ratings’ is heavily left-skewed with the majority of the data values being ‘5’.
 This makes sense as people are more inclined to write a review when they have something strong to say.

-Bivariate Analysis:
+### Bivariate Analysis:
 ![scatter plot of minutes against n_steps](images/min_vs_nstep.png) A scatter plot of ‘minutes’ against ‘n_step’ with a linear line of best fit.
 The data is right-skewed even after removing extreme values (recipes that take over 1440 minutes).
 There were a lot of data points for recipes with 30 steps or less.

 ![scatter plot of average minutes against n_steps](images/ave_min_vs_nstep.png) Re-plotting ‘minutes’ against ‘n_steps’, but this time using the mean of minutes for each n_step value.
 This removes the clutter of duplicate values and shows the trendline more clearly.
 There appears to be a positive correlation between ‘n_steps’ and average ‘minutes’,  but as n_steps gets larger the average minute varies more and further from the line-of-best-fit.

-- Bivariate Analysis: Embed at least one plotly plot that displays the relationship between two columns.
-Include a 1-2 sentence explanation about your plot, making sure to describe and interpret any trends present.
-(Your notebook will likely have more visualizations than your website, and that’s fine.
-Feel free to embed more than one bivariate visualization in your website if you’d like, but make sure that each embedded plot is accompanied by a description.)
 - Interesting Aggregates: Embed at least one grouped table or pivot table in your website and explain its significance.